Do-Davin/Flutter-Class/README.md

 ## 📌 Progress Tracking
 - ✅ Learned Dart basics
-- ✅ Built first “Hello World” app
 - 🔄 Exploring Flutter widgets
 - ⏳ Next: State Management

----

-## 🤝 Contribution
-This is primarily a **personal learning repo**, but if you’d like to share tips, corrections, or resources, feel free to open a pull request or create an issue.

 ---
 ## 📜 License
 This repository is licensed under the [MIT License](LICENSE).